Bedanta-Dey/operator-calc/README.md

 I bring to you *Operating Calculator*!
 Just input 2 numbers, choose your operation, and voila!

-Supports upto 2 numbers for now.
-(Update for 5 coming soon!)
+Supports upto 2 number calculations.
+(For calculations involving more than 2 numbers, first calculate them and then use the results in the final calculation.)

 Choose between a wide range of operations, let it be Addition, Subtraction, etc. The choice is yours!